granawkins/latent-dictionary/README.md

 ## Web Client
 1. Follow the instructions 1-3 above.
-2. To start the web server, run `python3 lib/app.py`.
+2. To start the web server, run `python3 backend.app`.
 3. Content is served to localhost:5000